ps-tuebingen/decomposition-diversity/Repl/README.md

 Help is available by typing `:help` inside the REPL.

 Typing `:load <filename>` will load the program in the given file inside the REPL and typecheck it.
+Example files are located in the `examples/` directory.
 The last-used file can be reloaded with `:reload`.
 To print the current program, type `:showprogram`.
 Writing an expression which is valid within the currently loaded program will evaluate this expression.